Children's health and well-being

 What's involved in the programme?

-Mini Mermaids and Young Tritons is a twice weekly after-school club lasting six weeks.
+Mini Mermaids and Young Tritons is a multi-week programme, delivered in schools by school staff.
 At the end, the children take part in a 5km challenge where they can run, hop or skip their way around.

-Using a blend of journal work and group discussions, alongside physical activity, each programme caters for around 10 children.
-The coaches follow a curriculum that has been written by child psychologists, fitness specialists and parents.
+Using a blend of journal work and group discussions, alongside physical activity, each programme caters for around 10-12 children.
+The school staff follow a curriculum that has been written by child psychologists, fitness specialists and parents.

-Through Mini Mermaids, the girls learn self-compassion and the value of exercise and moving their bodies regardless of their size, shape or ability, most importantly it is not focused on being first or running fast.
+Through Mini Mermaids, the girls learn self-compassion and the value of movement regardless of their size, shape or ability.
+It’s not about being first or fast, but finding a way to move that makes them feel confident.

-Key elements of the programme include two characters, who represent girls’ inner cheerleader and their inner critic.
-Girls learn to identify and acknowledge both voices, while developing strategies to following their positive voice.
+Key elements of the programme include two characters, who represent girls’ inner cheerleader (Mini Mermaid) and their inner critic (Siren).
+Girls learn to identify and acknowledge both voices, while developing strategies to follow their Mini Mermaid voice.

 For Young Tritons, the focus is on helping boys address their thoughts and feelings and to have open conversations.
 They are encouraged to build teams that work together, growing their compassion and empathy for each other.